Ben Roethlisberger Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 Season Stats

-- He has added six rushing yards on nine carries, averaging 0.9 yards per game.
+- He also adds six rushing yards (0.9 ypg) on nine carries.

 - The Steelers have run 62.4% passing plays and 37.6% rushing plays this season.
 They rank 29th in the NFL in scoring.